garrandall/popular-music-data/tracks/there-but-for-fortune-joan-baez.md

 Show me the prisoner, whose life has gone stale
 And I'll show you a young man
 With so many reasons why
-And there but for fortune, go you or I......mm, mm
+And there but for fortune, go you or I...mm, mm

 Show me the alley, show me the train
 Show me the hobo, who sleeps out in the rain